Introduction to Lattice Fence Installation

 Here's why precision matters:

-1. Stability: A precise installation ensures your fence stands strong.
+- Stability: A precise installation makes your fence stronger.

-2. Appearance: Accurate spacing and alignment create a pleasing look.
+- Appearance: Accurate measurements create a neat, professional look.

 To achieve precision, use the right tools.
-A tape measure, level, and string line are must-haves.
+You'll need a tape measure, level, and string line.
 Take your time with measurements.
 Double-check everything before cutting or drilling.

 The Installation Process